evanchodora/radio_ams/README.md

 ### Prerequisites

-- Linux system setup with AX.25
+- Linux system setup with AX.25 ([here](https://www.tldp.org/HOWTO/AX25-HOWTO/index.html) and [here](https://xastir.org/index.php/HowTo:AX.25_-_Ubuntu/Debian) are some good resources for getting setup)
-- Connection to a hardware/virtual TNC and radio linked to
+- Connection to a hardware/virtual TNC and radio linked to computer ([Direwolf](https://github.com/wb2osz/direwolf) is an awesome modem that only relies on your soundcard)
-- netcat (nc) compiled with the `-e` option (if your system does not support the `-e` option I recommend the [https://busybox.net/](busybox) compiled binary that contains `nc` and is how the server is written to run with)
+- netcat (nc) compiled with the `-e` option (if your system does not support the `-e` option I recommend the [busybox](https://busybox.net/) compiled binary that contains `nc` and is how the server is written to run with)
 - Python 3 and pip3 to install requirements

 ### Installing

-Installation is simple: just clone the repository into your server station and then copy `run_client` onto any clients that you want to use to connect.
+Installation is simple: just clone the repository onto your server station and then copy `run_client` onto any clients that you want to use to connect.

 ```
 git clone https://github.com/evanchodora/radio_ams.git